- Read More

 Metatarsal stress fractures

 Initial treatment of a metatarsal stress fracture includes rest, ice, and the use of an anti-inflammatory medication.
 Limitation of the forefoot while walking can be accomplished with a fracture shoe, cam-walker walking cast or carbon graphite insert.
 Swelling can be compressed with a forefoot compression sleeve.
-The duration of time that it takes to heal a metatarsal stress fracture can vary.
-The most common metatarsal stress fracture found at the surgical neck of the metatarsal does tend to heal within 6-8 weeks.
+The most common metatarsal stress fracture is found at the surgical neck of the metatarsal and will heal within 6-8 weeks.
 Metatarsal stress fractures at more proximal locations in the metatarsal tend to take longer to heal and can take up to 8-12 months to become asymptomatic.
-It's not uncommon for runners to become frustrated due to the return of symptoms of a metatarsal stress fracture when increasing activity from walking to running.

 Traumatic metatarsal fractures